 Doctor: This one needs a bigger clamp.

-The deities answered my prayers, and the procedure was incident-free.
-I wheeled my son and his shorn python back to the room with a wide smile.
+The deities answered my prayers.
+The procedure was a success and thus unfit for civil litigation.
+I wheeled my son back to the room with a wide smile.
 My wife was rested and walking about, so I crawled onto the hospital bed for my first sleep in 40 hours.
 I reclined the bed all the way, slipped on my earphones, and fell asleep to “Beatles for Sale,” the first album my dad and I sang along to.